Ottawa Wood Burning Changeout Program

 Upgrade your old wood-burning appliance to a cleaner burning, certified model and you could receive a rebate of up to $750!

 Brought to you by the Hearth, Patio & Barbecue Association of Canada, the Program is designed to encourage rural Ottawa residents to improve ambient and indoor air quality, heat their homes more efficiently and safely, and reduce fuel costs by replacing their old, uncertified wood stoves and fireplaces with cleaner burning, EPA or CSA-certified models.
-HPBCA recognizes the financial support from the City of Ottawa.
+HPBAC recognizes the financial support from the City of Ottawa.

 Over 3-million Canadian households burn wood to heat their homes and to enjoy a warm, cozy atmosphere.
 But did you know the smoke from an inefficient wood-burning appliance can affect your family’s health, your neighbours and the environment?